knative/serving/docs/spec/spec.md

   name: my-service
   namespace: default
   labels:
-    knative.dev/service: ...  # name of the service
-    knative.dev/route: ...  # name of the route
+    knative.dev/service: ...  # name of the Service automatically filled in knative.dev/route: ...  # name of the Route automatically filled in
   # system generated meta
   uid: ...
   resourceVersion: ...  # used for optimistic concurrency control